 For some time now, Google has been saying that it considers HTTPS as a metric for determining for page ranking, giving preference to HTTPS pages over HTTP pages.
 That means, all things being equal, a page using the HTTPS protocol will rank higher on Google rankings than a page unsecured with only an HTTP protocol.

-But another upcoming change is that the Google Chrome web browser will start marking HTTP web pages with a big red X, showing the user that they are visiting an unsecure web page.
+But another change is that the Google Chrome web browser has started displaying an error page with a warning in the address bar that the visitor is on an insecure site.
 Chrome already does this for pages that have an incorrectly configured SSL certificate.

 Why you need to make the change

-So do you need to make the pivot from HTTP to HTTPS.
+So do you need to make the pivot from HTTP to HTTPS?
+If that error message alone didn't sway you, we have some additional reasons.
 We say “yes,” for all of these reasons.

 - You will be protecting your users.
 If you are transferring personal information on a page, it is a must.
 It provides critical security and data integrity for your website and for your users who are exchanging data on that website.
 But even those pages which do not promote an exchange of information are vulnerable to intruders, who can see what and who is browsing your site.